JacobSz0/TherapyHub/journals/Ana_pedroza.md

 * update the profile therapist and merge

  I updated the therapist form to make it look better.
 I also added a function in the navigation bar so that the therapist can see the "Update" button when they are logged in.
 As a team, we worked on fixing the Flake8 errors to make the pipeline pass, and we started working on deployment.

+  ## March 02, 2023

+Today, I worked on;

+* Deployment and navigation bar.

+ Today, I worked with Jacob on deployment.
+We were trying to pass the pipeline with the front end.
+I also spent some time on navigation bar.
+Additionally, we helped Nancy debug some of her code.
+She was having trouble displaying the ID for the client.
+Although we were not able to solve the entire problem, we did make some progress.